yfgokkus/yfgokkus/README.md

 ## Hi there 👋
 I am a software developer with a Bachelor's Degree in Computer Engineering.
-I am passionate about crafting clean, maintainable code and continuously expanding my expertise in full-stack development using weightedly Java, React, and Flutter for building modern applications.
+I am passionate about crafting clean, maintainable code and continuously expanding my expertise in full-stack development using weightedly Java, React, and Flutter.
 I also have experience in PHP, desktop development with C#, and backend development with .NET Core.

 Driven by a passion for learning and problem-solving, I enjoy creating practical software solutions that improve user experiences and address real-world challenges.
 My projects showcase a blend of creativity and technical discipline, and I’m eager to collaborate and contribute to innovative teams.